Yagisan/yagisans_better_stellaris/README.md

 - Defend our allies territory.
 - Defend conquered territory.

-When slecting targets, the new priorty order is
+When selecting targets, the new priority order is

 - Enemy Fleets
 - Enemy Starbases